Our Favorite Home Entertainment Gear

 It’s been a great year for consumer tech, with some standout releases from some of our favorite brands.
 With new releases just around the corner, we’re excited to see what’s on the horizon.
 For now, I wanted to highlight a few products that caught my attention this past year.
 I’ll even showcase a couple of products that have been around for a while but deserve to be mentioned among the very best home entertainment gear available.

 Regardless of the display technology used, Samsung is a TV powerhouse.
-Samsung is not only a massive producer of TVs, it’s an innovator who isn’t afraid to think outside of the box (see what I did there?).
-Building off last year’s very popular S95D series, the S95F brings back the matte screen for another year with the same goal in-mind, to reduce glare and reflections, allowing the TV to truly shine in light-filled viewing environments.
-OLED TVs offer perfect black levels, and with the S95F’s ability to display high real-scene and dynamic brightness levels, the images it produces deliver superb contrast and depth.
-Available in a variety of screen sizes, from 55 to 83 inches, the S95F is at home in any viewing environment.
+Samsung is not only a massive producer of TVs, but also an innovator who isn’t afraid to think outside of the box (see what I did there?).
+Building off last year’s very popular S90F series, the S90H brings back the matte screen for another year with the same goal in-mind: to reduce glare and reflections, allowing the TV to truly shine in light-filled viewing environments.
+OLED TVs offer perfect black levels, and with the S90H’s ability to display high real-scene and dynamic brightness levels, the images it produces deliver superb contrast and depth.
+Available in a variety of screen sizes, from 42 to 83 inches, the S90H is at home in any viewing environment.

 While OLED TVs have a loyal following, it’s hard to deny some of the advantages that Mini-LED TVs offer.
 Namely, screen size to dollar ratio and their ability to get super bright.
-Sony is a TV giant, and the Bravia 9 is the best Mini-LED Sony has ever made in my opinion.
-Not only do you get Sony’s excellent picture processing, but this TV can reach brightness levels that most OLED TVs can only dream of, making it a great choice for rooms with a lot of natural light.
-While the Bravia 9 can’t match an OLED TV’s black levels and dark room performance, it comes close, delivering a truly cinematic experience thanks to its local dimming technology that keeps blooming at bay and brings dark scenes to life.
-OLED TVs are also the king of wide viewing angles, but the Bravia 9’s X-Wide Angle technology help viewers who sit off-center still enjoy good picture quality from the TV’s VA LCD panel.
-Although this model was technically released last year, it continues to blow us away.
-While you can find TVs that can get brighter than the Bravia 9, its overall performance is hard to beat.
+Sony is a TV giant, and the Bravia 9 II is the best Mini-LED Sony has ever made in my opinion, which is quite the statement considering how great the original Sony Bravia 9 was and still is.
+Not only do you get true RGB color reproduction and Sony’s world-renowned picture processing, but this TV can reach brightness levels that most OLED TVs can only dream of, making it a great choice for rooms with a lot of natural light.
+While the Bravia 9 II can’t match an OLED TV’s black levels and dark room performance, it comes dangerously close, delivering a truly cinematic experience thanks to its local dimming technology that keeps blooming at bay and brings dark scenes to life.
+OLED TVs are also the king of wide viewing angles, but the Bravia 9 II’s X-Wide Angle Pro technology help viewers who sit off-center still enjoy good picture quality from the TV’s VA LCD panel.

-Sony BRAVIA 9 K65XR90 4K HDR Smart QLED Mini-LED TV
+Sony BRAVIA 9 II 65" 4K HDR Smart True RGB Mini-LED TV

-Sony BRAVIA 9 K65XR90 4K HDR Smart QLED Mini-LED TV
+Sony BRAVIA 9 II 65" 4K HDR Smart True RGB Mini-LED TV

 My Favorite Projector: BenQ W5800